-Jesper: Are there any ‘trends’ in nutritional strategies you expect that will get more attention in the future, for example post-exercise practices or use of protein supplement?
+Jesper: Are there any ‘trends’ in nutritional strategies you expect that will get more attention in the future, for example, post-exercise practices or the use of protein supplements?

 Matt: One helpful tip is a complement to the example you just gave.
 In addition to keeping unhealthy foods out of reach, try to keep healthy foods always within reach.
 Have healthy snacks such as fruit and nuts available everywhere: in the car, at your office desk, in your airplane carry-on bag, etc.

 Thanks to Matt Fitzgerald for contributing his knowledge about how to lose weight and achieve optimal body weight for cycling races here on Training4cyclists.

 Matt Fitzgerald’s Racing Weight is a must-read for athletes trying to get lean and perform at their best.
 The book contains many practical examples of how athletes can manage diet while still maintaining an enjoyable lifestyle, as well as illustrations of what the ideal racing weight is – and it might not just be “perfection.”